Improve student learning

 8th Annual Faculty Technology Showcase

-Date & Time: The 9th annual Faculty Technology Showcase is scheduled for Thursday, September 3, 2020.
+The Faculty Showcase originally scheduled for Thursday, September 3, 2020, has been canceled.

 The purpose of the FTS is to highlight faculty who utilize technology in the classroom, and provide them an opportunity to share, peer-to-peer, from their experiences.
 This has proven to be a great way to collaborate, educate and expand the use of technology on campus.
 Today’s classroom is a dynamic environment that engages the student in a variety of learning experiences; many of those experiences make use of technology.
 Several of our faculty members are already using creative methods to allow students to achieve success and we proudly display their hard work at the annual Faculty Technology Showcase.